On this page

 What is an owner driver?

-Under the Owner Drivers and Forestry Contractors Act 2005, an owner driver is someone that operates up to a maximum of three vehicles to transport goods (not passengers).
+Under the Owner Drivers and Forestry Contractors Act 2005, an owner driver is someone that runs a business transporting goods (but not passengers) using up to 3 vehicles supplied by them.
 The owner of the business must also drive one of the vehicles.
-The Act does not apply to employee drivers, only contractors.
+The Act applies to contractors, not employees.

 The Act also applies to harvesting and haulage contractors in the forestry industry.
-See our Forestry Contractors page.
+See information for forestry contractors.

 Information booklet for owner drivers

-The Victorian Owner Drivers Information Booklet (DOC 263 KB) is a practical resource to help owner drivers to successfully operate a business.
+The Victorian Owner Drivers Information Booklet is a practical resource to help owner drivers to successfully operate a business.
 It covers:

 - rights and obligations under the Owner Driver and Forestry Contractors Act 2005 and the Owner Drivers and Forestry Contractors Code of Practice